🧠 Brainy API Reference

 Returns: Promise<void>

-`delete(id)` → `Promise`
+`remove(id)` → `Promise`

-await brain.delete(id)Parameters:
+await brain.remove(id)Parameters:

 id:string- Entity ID